Józef Cyppek: Youth

-Józef Cyppek was born in Opole in 1895.
+Józef Cyppek was born in Oppeln (German empire) in 1895.
 He was a locksmith by profession.
 Since the outbreak of the First World War he worked as a locksmith on the railroad.
 In 1915 he was appointed to the army, losing his leg during military service.
 He spent two years in hospitals.
-At the time he became a member of the German Communist Party.
+At the time he became a member of the Communist Party of Germany.
 He used a prosthetic leg.

 He came to Szczecin in 1952.
-First he lived at Wawrzyniak Street.
+First, he lived at Wawrzyniak Street.
 Later he was resettled to the building in Wilsona 7 (today Niemierzyńska 7).
 He had a flat on the ground floor.
 Initially, for a few days he lived with a young blond, who he claimed was his son.
 Later the boy was not seen anymore.
 He worked as a driver.

-Description
+Physical appearances

 Józef Cyppek was rather short, 158 cm tall.
 He was, however, stocky and with a good build.
 He had large hands, as evidenced by the thumbprint in the police files.

 Cyppek's origin was unclear even after his death.
 He spoke excellent German, while in prison records it was written that his citizenship and nationality were Polish.
 It is also worth noting that Cyppek allegedly had a swastika tattooed under his arm.